jakevossen5/102-git-workshop/README.md

 Now that we have our git repository local to our computer, the next step is going to be making it available via GitHub.
 Because we are using GitHub desktop, this will be really easy!

 1. If you don't have it open already, open GitHub desktop.
-If the repository we created last week is not what is listed in the very top left, click on it and select the name of the repo you created last week.
+If the repository we created in the previous part is not what is listed in the very top left, click on it and select the name of the repo you created in the previous part.
 1. On the top menu bar, click on the option that says "Publish this Repository"
 1. All of the default settings should be fine, but it is **_very important that your code is private_**, because we will be uploading our 101 and 102 labs to here